Jiawei-Zhao-728/movie-dash/README.md

 npm start
 ```

-The frontend will start on `http://localhost:3000`
+The frontend will start on `http://localhost:3000` and automatically open in your default browser.

 ### 4. Access the Application